-A study of the ways that the arts represent major cultural changes in other-World and Western cultures.
+A study of the ways that the arts represent major cultural changes focusing on non-western cultures.
 Several art forms (literature, performing, or visual arts) will be studied as they mirror social history.
-Students will create their own versions of several of theses arts, such as poems, short plays, drawing, or stories.
-Emphasis falls on the appreciation of each art and its cultural context, with some comparison of the traditions of other-World and West.
+Emphasis falls on the appreciation and understanding of each art and its cultural context, with some comparison of the traditions of other-World and West.
+Students may also engage in some hands-on experience with these art forms.
 Specific topics may vary.
-A reading and writing intensive seminar course; part of the Interdisciplinary Studies General Education Core.
+A reading and writing intensive seminar course; meets the Other World Civilization SUNY General Education Requirement.

 IDS 103 Science, Technology, and Human Values (4)

 An exploration of the interrelationships between science and technology and their social and cultural contexts.
-This course is a topics-based investigation that introduces students to a multi-disciplinary examination of a specific topics with the goal of developing an integrated, coherent, and well-rounded understanding of both that topic and the value of interdisciplinary inquiry.
+This course is a topics-based investigation that introduces students to a multi-disciplinary examination of a specific topic with the goal of developing an integrated, coherent, and well-rounded understanding of both that topic and the value of interdisciplinary inquiry.
 Possible topics include health and illness, food, transportation, energy, information, and other subjects.
-A reading and writing intensive seminar class; part if the Interdisciplinary Studies General Education Core.
+A reading and writing intensive seminar class; meets the Humanities SUNY General Education Requirement.

 IDS 201 Perspectives on Knowledge (4)

-A critical, comparative, cross-cultural analysis of different ways of knowing.
-Begins by analyzing different ways humans have sought to know the truth, and by comparing and contrasting formal, universal ways of knowing with practical, experience based, problem oriented ways of knowing.
+A critical and comparative analysis of different ways of knowing focusing on the western tradition with some cross-cultural comparisons.
+Begins by analyzing different ways humans have sought to know the truth, and by comparing and contrasting formal, universal ways of knowing with practical, experience-based, problem-oriented ways of knowing.
 The resulting understanding of knowledge provides the foundation for students to develop their own perspectives on knowledge.
-A reading and writing intensive seminar class; part of the Interdisciplinary Studies General Education Core.
+A reading and writing intensive seminar class; meets the Western Civilization SUNY General Education Requirement.